Mathematics (MATH)

 MATH 212.
 Discrete Mathematics.
 4.

-Algorithms, recursion, induction, sequences and series, combinatorics, counting techniques, particularly as related to the mathematics of computing.
+Algorithms, recursion, induction, sequences and series, combinatorics, counting techniques, and proof techniques particularly as related to the mathematics of computing.
 Fulfills numeric/symbolic engagement requirement (2019).

-Prerequisite: MATH 220 Calculus I, AP Calculus, or above.
+Prerequisite: MATH 220 Calculus I, AP Calculus, or instructor permission.

 MATH 220.
 Calculus I. 4.